Who is Paulette Wilson?

 Sadly, Paulette Wilson died in 2020 but her legacy continues.

-Paulette Wilson Awards
+The Paulette Wilson Award

 The Paulette Wilson Award honours her legacy and celebrates individuals in the community who are following in her footsteps – people who are standing up, speaking out and fighting for change.